 In many countries, girls are the first victims when children’s human rights are violated and they often suffer double discrimination: for their age and for their gender.
-They are more discriminated against than boys are for being minors and female.
+They are more discriminated against than boys, for being minors and female.
 Furthermore, this double discrimination can become triple discrimination if one adds other factors, such as being poor or disabled, or belonging to a minority group.

 The following facts illustrate the differences between girls and boys:

 • Girls under five years old are three times more likely to suffer malnutrition than boys under five.